Touted Red Sox prospect Flores dies at 17

 Daniel Flores, a 17-year-old catcher who signed with the Boston Red Sox in July when the international amateur signing window opened, died Wednesday due to complications stemming from cancer treatment, the team announced.

-Flores was signed out of Venezuela and was classified the second-best prospect available according to MLB.com.
+Flores was signed out of Venezuela and was classified the second-best prospect available, according to MLB.com.
+Flores was receiving treatments in Boston when he died.

 "Everyone at the Red Sox was shocked to hear of Daniel's tragic passing," Dave Dombrowski, Boston's president of baseball operations said in a statement.
 "To see the life of young man with so much promise cut short is extremely saddening for all of us.
 On behalf of the Red Sox organization, I would like to extend our deepest sympathies and condolences to Daniel's family."